AdaCore/training_material/courses/comprehensive_rust_training/060_references/01_shared.rst

 -  References can never be null in Rust, so null checking is not necessary.

--  A reference is said to "borrow" the value it refers to, and this is a good model for students not familiar with pointers: code can use the reference to access the value, but is still "owned" by the original variable.
+-  A reference is said to **borrow** the value it refers to, and this is a good model for students not familiar with pointers: code can use the reference to access the value, but is still **owned** by the original variable.
 The course will get into more detail on ownership in day 3.

 -  References are implemented as pointers, and a key advantage is that